What is HTTPS

 – Better user experience: Being a better version of standard HTTP, HTTPS makes your website’s pages load faster.
 This means a better user experience for your visitors, who will appreciate the faster load time.

 Here is an in-depth post about HTTPS on the Cloudflare website.

-Lets explore the importance of SSL and HTTPS for businesses, how it works, why it is important and what are some best practices to implement them in your business.
+Lets explore the importance of SSL and HTTPS for businesses, how it works, why it is important and what are some best practices to implement in your business.

 SSL stands for “Secure Sockets Layer” and is a cryptographic protocol that enables the secure communication between clients and servers.
 HTTPS is an HTTP (Hypertext Transfer Protocol) with an added layer of security using SSL.